As of October 2021, I am accepting new pediatric (birth-18), pregnant or postpartum clients only.

 In infants, I will watch them crawl and if their hips struggle to go into flexion or extension, I will use RPR to stimulate their psoas and glute reflexes.
 If they struggle to press with their shoulders, I will reset their shoulders.
 I’ll watch the gate (walking) of toddlers and notice what I believe is not plugged in and reset it.
 Again, for infants, toddlers, children, the sooner we get these muscles firing the better!

 I accept all major credit cards, cash or check.
 I am credentialed thru the only board, National Certification Board for Therapeutic Massage and Bodywork, that insurance companies recognize.
 I do not submit or file insurance claims, nor guarantee your insurance will pay for bodywork therapy I preform.
+I do not accept any insurance.
 Any work I preform is self-pay.
 However, I can provide receipts with the appropriate coding for you to file and potentially receive reimbursement.

 Prices are subject to change without prior notice.